Have you got a complaint against New South Law Limited?

 We will send you a letter acknowledging receipt of your complaint within three days of receiving it, enclosing a copy of this procedure.

 We will then investigate your complaint.
-This will normally involve passing your complaint to our principal solicitor, Ms Hayley Betteridge, who will review your matter file and speak to the member of staff who acted for you.
+This will normally involve passing your complaint to our principal solicitor, Mr James Kingston, who will review your matter file and speak to the member of staff who acted for you.

-Hayley Betteridge will then invite you to a meeting to discuss and hopefully resolve your complaint.
-She will do this within 14 days of sending you the acknowledgement letter.
+James Kingston will then invite you to a meeting to discuss and hopefully resolve your complaint.
+He will do this within 14 days of sending you the acknowledgement letter.

-Within three days of the meeting, Hayley Betteridge will write to you to confirm what took place and any solutions she has agreed with you.
+Within three days of the meeting, James Kingston will write to you to confirm what took place and any solutions she has agreed with you.

-If you do not want a meeting or it is not possible, Hayley Betteridge will send you a detailed written reply to your complaint, including her suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.
+If you do not want a meeting or it is not possible, James Kingston will send you a detailed written reply to your complaint, including his suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.

 If we are unable to resolve your complaint within eight weeks after you have brought it to our attention, then you can have the complaint independently looked at by the Legal Ombudsman.
 The Legal Ombudsman investigates complaints about poor service from lawyers.